 The antibiotic Rifampin along with a compounded prescription nasal spray called “BEG spray” is often used.
 BEG spray consists of Bactroban, EDTA and Gentamycin, hence the name “BEG” spray.
 Be careful not to get carried down this expensive track of treatment because low MSH is also correlated with the use of benzodiazepine drugs.
 If you’ve been on clonazepam, alprazolam, diazepam, or lorazepam (others too), your MSH will be trash, and BEG spray won’t do a thing for you.
 Neither will Coptis herb, which is where I’m headed to now.

 I bought Coptis as a liquid extract off Amazon.
-This is what I used becuase I like this brand for extracts.
 I’m a human guinea pig, and like to try anything I write about before sharing it with you.
 FYI I don’t have MARCoNS, I just wanted to experiment with this.
 Here’s what I will tell you:

 1. This herb tastes strong and bitter.
 Oh man have a banana or brownie close by after you drink it, lol!

 2. It’s beautiful in color.
 It’s bright yellow, and could be used to dye fabrics.
 Compounds in it are actually used as a dye.
 It will stain your clothes and carpet if you spill it (I was using a liquid extract).
 The yellow color comes from active constituent in Coptis called “berberine” which many of you heard of already.
 Berberine is also sold as a stand-alone supplement just like Coptis is.
 Berberine is an extract from Coptis but berberine comes from other sources too.

 3. Coptis is known by different names.
 You’ll see it as Chinese gold thread, goldthread, coptis rhizome, rhizoma coptidis, Chuan lian, coptidis rhizoma or coptis chinensis root.